-I recently went to Louvre.
-It’s been a while since my last visit but some things haven’t changed: incredible being amidst so many fine works, from Egyptian antiquities to mythical mainstays, and, ridiculously filled with tourists (typical for August).
-If you’ve ever been there, you know that the Louvre is large enough to have a completely different experience with every visit.
+We went to the Louvre during our trip to Europe this past summer.
+While it had been a while since our last visit, some things hadn’t changed: incredible being amidst so many fine works, from Egyptian antiquities to mythical mainstays, and, ridiculously filled with tourists, which isn’t surprising for August.
+If you’ve ever been to the Louvre, you know that it’s large enough to have a completely different experience with every visit.
 We took advantage of the “Another Louvre” tour this time, which exposed us to rooms I’ve never seen and probably otherwise wouldn’t have.
-It also allowed us to think about and see works of art differently alongside the running dialogue from our overly enthusiastic yet utterly charming Parisian guide.
+It also allowed us to think about and see works of art differently alongside the running dialogue from our overly enthusiastic and utterly charming Parisian guide.

-But some things have changed: the Mona Lisa has been moved for the time being, placed in the museum’s Galerie Médicis until October (read the NY Times report here).
-This has a twofold effect of utter confusion and a situation that we now affectionately refer to as”Mosh pit Mona”.
+But some things had changed: the Mona Lisa was moved.
+For a few months, its home was the Galerie Médicis (through October, 2019, read the NY Times report here).
+This had a twofold effect of madhouse confusion and a situation that we now affectionately refer to as”Mosh pit Mona”.

 Mosh pit.
 After winding through a back and forth queue that rivals the customs line at ATL Hartsfield-Jackson, a rectangular area is set up just in front of Mona into where a group of general public members are permitted to advance in order to get the “closest look”.
 This amounts to a small hoard of folks elbowing towards front and center while guards hoot and howl about staying back, stopping flash photography, and keeping it moving.
-After watching the mosh pit experience unfold for a while on ahead, I requested to be forwarded to the end of the queue.
-Ironically, in doing so we got closer to Mona than any of the other viewers as we were walked right in front of her.
-I took loads of pics with my minds eye because our usher made us promise we wouldn’t do so physically.
-But I took pictures from the side and above the crowd that captured just what I needed.
+After watching the mosh pit experience unfold for a while on ahead, we requested to be forwarded to the end of the queue.
+This meant foregoing a chance to get an up close with Mona but we wouldn’t have to deal with the pushing.
+Ironically, in requesting as much, we got closer to Mona than anyone else because we were ushered right in front of her.
+I took loads of pics with my minds eye because our suit-coated security person made us promise we wouldn’t do so physically.
+Is it a ticketable offense?
+I still wonder.
+Our pictures from the side and above the crowd captured plenty.